balacode/cmdx/README.md

+[![Go Report Card](https://goreportcard.com/badge/github.com/balacode/cmdx)](https://goreportcard.com/report/github.com/balacode/cmdx)

 # CMDX Tool
-[![Go Report Card](https://goreportcard.com/badge/github.com/balacode/cmdx)](https://goreportcard.com/report/github.com/balacode/cmdx)

-A command line tool to process files and source code written in Go.
+A command line tool to process files and source code.

 This tool is like a Swiss-Army-Knife for managing files and text processing.
 I wanted to avoid having too many little command line utilities, so I created CMDX which means Command-line Extensions.
+It is written in Go and takes advantage of Go's concurrency.

 ## Installation:
 Use `go get` to install the utility and its dependencies.
 (If you use `git clone`, you'll have to also clone `zr` and `zr_fs` manually and make sure they're in the github.com/balacode branch.)